NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/ReuseNotes.md

 ## Training the program generator on your own corpus

 You can train the GPT-2 model on your own training corpus.
-To do so, provide a txt file

-The samll training corpus are sotred in `/root/data/top10000.txt`.
-Of course, you can refine the GPT-2 model with your own dataset which needs to be organized into one of the following two formats:

-You can train the GPT-2 model on your own training corpus.
 To do so, providing a text file that contains a just of JS functions in the following format:

 ```txt